-The AVS Awards Ceremony will be held on Wednesday, November 1, 2017 at 6:30 p.m. in the Ballrooms BC within the Tampa Convention Center to be followed immediately by an Awards Reception.
+The AVS Awards Ceremony will be held on Wednesday, October 24, 2018, at 6:30 pm in Grand Ballroom within the Long Beach Convention Center to be followed immediately by an Awards Reception.
 This year, AVS honors the following awardees:

 AVS Professional Awards

 The Medard W. Welch Award was established in 1969 to commemorate the pioneering efforts of M.W.
 Welch in founding and supporting AVS.
 It is presented to recognize and encourage outstanding research in the fields of interest to AVS.
 The award consists of a cash award, a medal, a plaque, and an honorary lectureship at a regular session of the International Symposium.

 David Castner, University of Washington “for leading advances in rigorous and state-of-the-art surface analysis methods applied to organic and biological samples”